thedevdojo/genesis/README.md

 ## Home Page

-The homepage is located at `resources/views/pages/index.blade.php`.
+The homepage (screenshot shown above 👆) is located at `resources/views/pages/index.blade.php`.
 This file as well as all the other pages are utilizing Page-based routing thanks to Folio.

 This file contains a middleware `redirect-to-dashboard` which is registered at the top of the file: